Sadeedpv/codeExplainer/CONTRIBUTING.md

 4. Run `npm install` to install all dependencies.

 5. Navigate to the `extension.js` file and press `F5` to run the extension in debug mode.
+It'll open a new `Extension Development Host` window.

-6. Check if the extension is running on your local machine by pressing `Ctrl+Shift+P` to open the command palette in the newly created VS Code window.
+6. Check if the extension is running on your local machine by pressing `Ctrl+Shift+P` to open the command palette in the `Extension Development Host`.
 Type `explain` and press `Enter`.
 If the extension is running, you should see a notification in the bottom right corner of the window.

 7. Make your changes to the code and test them in the VS Code window.
 You can also use the `console.log()` function to log messages to the debug console.